imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 - Operating System process priority and multithreading
 - Garbage Collector impact
 - Virtualization impact
-- Node synchronization and data model impact
+- Node synchronisation and data model impact

 The benchmark approach used for the measurement sufficiently mitigates the impact of these factors.
 The benchmarking code is designed to be as simple as possible, with minimal dependencies.
 The benchmarking code is executed in a controlled environment, with no other processes running.
 The benchmarking code is executed multiple times to ensure that the results are consistent.